obah2008/Active-directory-project/SIEM integration.md

 ./splunk start
 ```
 - After the installation is complete, set a username and password
-- Access the Splunk dashboard with a browser using the servers IP address and the port the Splunk service listens on
+- Access the Splunk dashboard with a browser using the servers IP address and the port the Splunk service listens on.

+### Configuring Splunk